Spuced/Final_Year_Project_Github_Clone/Graph_Engineering/README.md

 # Graph Engineering

 Here you will find a collection of Jupyter notebooks showcasing different methods of constructing graph databases for feature extraction to be used in the machine classification of exosomes based on their Raman Spectra.
+This folder contains the three graph structures highligthed in the report.
+You can find other graph structures we had built in the [Archive](../Archive/) folder.

 ## Graph Databases